 Representation: General Management

 Callum Smart attracted wide public attention at the age of thirteen having won the strings category of the 2010 BBC Young Musicians Competition and becoming the top European prize-winner in the Menuhin Competition.
-He has since appeared with orchestras including the BBC National Orchestra of Wales, Calgary Philharmonic, European Union Chamber Orchestra and the Philharmonia Orchestra with conductors such as Grant Llewellyn and Vasily Petrenko.
-Upcoming and recent recital and chamber performances include the Dvorak Festival in Prague, Menuhin Festival in Gstaad, the Valdres Sommersymfoni Festival, the Cheltenham Festival, London’s Wigmore Hall, Konzerthaus Berlin and the Auditorium du Louvre in Paris.
+He has since appeared with orchestras including the BBC National Orchestra of Wales, Calgary Philharmonic, European Union Chamber Orchestra, the Philharmonia Orchestra and the Royal Philharmonic Orchestra with conductors such as Grant Llewellyn and Vasily Petrenko.
+Recent recital and chamber performances include the Dvorak Festival in Prague, Menuhin Festival in Gstaad, the Valdres Sommersymfoni Festival, the Cheltenham Festival, London’s Wigmore Hall, Konzerthaus Berlin and the Auditorium du Louvre in Paris.

 Callum Smart attracted wide public attention at the age of thirteen having won the strings category of the 2010 BBC Young Musicians Competition performing Mendelssohn’s Violin Concerto with the BBC National Orchestra of Wales and Vasily Petrenko.
-In the same year he went on to become the top European prize-winner at the Menuhin Competition held in Oslo.
+In the same year he went on to become the top European prize-winner at the Menuhin Competition and now enjoys critical acclaim for his lyrical and accomplished interpretations.

-March 2016 saw the release of Callum’s second recital disc on the recording label Orchid Classics with pianist Richard Uttley.
-Including works by Fauré, Poulenc and Ravel the disc featured as one of the Strad Magazine’s recommended recordings of the month, and was accorded 4 star reviews both in the BBC Music Magazine and the Observer, highlighting Callum’s silky tone, lyrical lines and accomplished interpretation.
-This follows the critical acclaim of his first recital disc with pianist Gordon Back, when he was named as a BBC Music Magazine Rising Star: Great Artists of Tomorrow.
+Now with two recital discs to his name, 2016 saw the release of Callum’s second disc on the Orchid Classics label with pianist Richard Uttley.
+‘La Voix’ – including works by Fauré, Poulenc and Ravel – featured as one of the Strad Magazine’s recommended recordings of the month, and was accorded 4 star reviews both in the BBC Music Magazine and the Observer.

 Callum plays on a c.1730-35 violin by Carlo Bergonzi.